151st Pennsylvania Infantry Regiment: Marching toward battle

 As General Robert E. Lee and his Army of Northern Virginia commenced their invasion of Pennsylvania in June, 1863, the 151st Pennsylvania and the Army of the Potomac likewise moved north to repel them.
 As the campaign began, the regiment was struggling through an epidemic of typhoid fever and dysentery, leaving over 100 men and over half the regiment's officers too ill for duty.
 On June 8, Col. Allen was granted a furlough due to illness, and Lt.
 Col. McFarland assumed command of the regiment.

 By June 30, the armies had begun to converge on the crossroads town of Gettysburg, Pennsylvania near the Mason–Dixon line.
 That night, the 151st Pennsylvania crossed the border into Pennsylvania and encamped with the rest of Maj.
 Gen. Abner Doubleday's division along the banks of Marsh Creek roughly six miles southwest of town.

 Shortly after dawn the on July 1, Union Brig.
 Gen. John Buford's division of cavalry engaged the advancing Confederate division of Maj.
 Gen. Henry Heth on the series of low ridges northwest of town.
 Becoming heavily outnumbered, Buford called for assistance from any nearby infantry.
 Maj.
 Gen. John F. Reynolds, commanding the I Corps and camped a half mile down the road from the 151st Pennsylvania, answered the call and immediately ordered his corps to march to the sound of the fighting.
-Shortly before 8:00 AM, the 151st Pennsylvania received orders to fall in and begin marching.
+Shortly before 8:00 a.m., the 151st Pennsylvania received orders to fall in and begin marching.
 The 151st and the three other regiments of Brig.
-Gen. Thomas A. Rowley's brigade followed local roads north and arrived at the scene of the fighting shortly before 11:00 AM.
+Gen. Thomas A. Rowley's brigade followed local roads north and arrived at the scene of the fighting shortly before 11:00 a.m.
 As the regiment marched toward the area, they witnessed their corps commander Maj.
 Gen. Reynolds being carried to the rear on a stretcher, killed by a bullet to the head.
 One man recorded later, "Many a tear fell at the site of the stretcher."